Ski: Glencoe Mountain Resort

 Finally, three (sometimes unmarked) access runs head back to the car park under the access chair.
-Some seasons these never have enough snow to open, but if available they allow 730 metres of lift-served on-piste vertical, unmatched elsewhere in the UK.
+Some seasons these never have enough snow to open (a Snowfactory on trial for 2017/18 should help combat this), but if available they allow 730 metres of lift-served on-piste vertical, unmatched elsewhere in the UK.
 A useful dry ski slope at the very bottom allows ski school beginner teaching when conditions cause lifts to close.

 |[Top of the Main Basin T-bar]|

-Snow and weather: Glencoe's underlying terrain is incredibly rocky - in the summer it bears almost no resemblance to when you see it under heavy snow.
-As a result, the mountain often opens slightly later in the season than the Eastern centres, once the gullies and natural snowfields have had a chance to fill in.
-Once this happens, the mid- and upper-mountain usually stays in good condition for a long season - they face north or north-east, sheltered from the sun and benefiting from south-westerly snow storms.
-Late in the season the Plateau Poma needed to access the higher runs can suffer - this is a weak point, and there are plans for a new chairlift here in the not-too-distant future.
-The access chair is prone to wind-closure, which jeopardises the rest of the mountain.
+Snow and weather: Glencoe's underlying terrain is incredibly rocky - in the summer it bears almost no resemblance to when you see it under deep snow.
+As a result, the main mountain often opens slightly later in the season than the Eastern centres, once the gullies and natural snowfields have had a chance to fill in.
+Once this happens, the mid- and upper-mountain usually stays in good condition for a long season - they face north or northeast, sheltered from the sun and benefiting from southwesterly snow storms.
+Late in the season the Plateau Poma needed to access the higher runs can suffer - this is a weak point, and there are plans for a new chairlift here for 2019/20.
+The extent to which a new Snowfactory (which produces artificial snow even at temperatures above freezing) helps remains to be seen, but should allow a limited area to open earlier than usual in December, at least.
+The access chair is prone to wind closure, which jeopardises the rest of the mountain.

 |[The access runs rarely have this much snow - below the chair there's usually a deep gorge with a mountain river in it!]|